KippAD/portfolio-project-3/README.md

 <img  src="assets/readme-images/strings-validation.png" width="60%">

 #### **HTML, CSS, and JavaScript**
-As the Voting Station is developed from a template provided by Code Institute, the Javascript in the application has not been tested as no adjustments to the code have been made.
+As the Voting Station is developed from a template provided by Code Institute, the JavaScript in the application has not been adjusted and therefore there is no need to test the code.

-However small changes have been made to the HTML and CSS in order to format the position of the terminal in Heroku, so all HTML and CSS were passed through the [**W3C HTML Validator**](https://validator.w3.org/) and the [**Jigsaw CSS Validator**](https://jigsaw.w3.org/css-validator/) respectively.
+However, small changes have been made to the HTML and CSS in order to format the position of the terminal in Heroku, so all HTML and CSS has been passed through the [**W3C HTML Validator**](https://validator.w3.org/) and the [**Jigsaw CSS Validator**](https://jigsaw.w3.org/css-validator/) respectively.

 **For HTML**: